Smoking in Public Places.

 (8) Indoor arenas with a seating capacity greater than 23,000.

-(9) State correctional facilities operated by the Division of Adult Correction of the Department of Public Safety.
+(9) State correctional facilities operated by the Division of Adult Correction and Juvenile Justice of the Department of Public Safety.

 (10) Community colleges.